Sorry, you need to enable JavaScript to visit this website.

 Our portfolio

 Our climate targets are measured against a 2018 baseline (92 million tonnes of CO2e).
-We are already reducing our net greenhouse gas emission in absolute terms by 50% by 2030 (approximately 46 million tonnes of CO2e).
+Our ambition is to reduce our net greenhouse gas emission in absolute terms by 50% by 2030 (approximately 46 million tonnes of CO2e).

 Our targets cover all 3 scopes of our activities – this means we're also addressing emissions that are not under our direct control.
 We transparently indicate which emissions fall within scope and which do not.